JuliaIskra/challenges-clj/project-euler/README.md

 ## Usage

-To run main from file `descent.clj` for example execute:
+To run solution for problem #1 for example execute:

-    $ lein with-profile main-descent run
+    $ lein run 1